 Originating network procedures

-When sending the initial INVITE request it shall include the P-Early-Media header field with the “supported” value to indicate applicability of the P-Early-Media procedures, per IETF RFC 5009.
+When sending the initial INVITE request a SIP entity involved in session peering shall include the P-Early-Media header field with the “supported” value to indicate applicability of the P-Early-Media procedures, per IETF RFC 5009.

 When an initial or subsequent 18x response or UPDATE request is received containing a P-Early-Media header field, then the following through connection procedures shall occur.